-To remove the danger, it is necessary to remove the antipathies, and this can only be done by making property productive of a national blessing, extending to every individual.
-When the riches of one man above another shall increase the national fund in the same proportion; when it shall be seen that the prosperity of that fund depends on the prosperity of individuals; when the more riches a man acquires, the better it shall be for the general mass; it is then that antipathies will cease, and property be placed on the permanent basis of national interest and protection.
+To remove the danger, it is necessary to remove the antipathies, and this can only be done by making property productive of a national bless, extending to every individual.
+When the riches of one man above other shall increase the national fund in the same proportion; when it shall be seen that the prosperity of that fund depends on the prosperity of individuals; when the more riches a man acquires, the better it shall for the general mass; it is then that antipathies will cease, and property be placed on the permanent basis of national interest and protection.

-I have no property in France to become subject to the plan I propose.
+I have no property in France to become subject to the plan I prose.
 What I have, which is not much, is in the United States of America.
-But I will pay one hundred pounds sterling towards this fund in France, the instant it shall be established; and I will pay the same sum in England, whenever a similar establishment shall take place in that country.
+But I will pay one hundred pounds sterling toward this fund in France, the instant it shall be established; and I will pay the same sum England, whenever a similar establishment shall take place in that country.

-A revolution in the state of civilization, is the necessary companion of revolutions in the system of government.
-If a revolution in any country be from bad to good, or from good to bad, the state of what is called civilization in that country, must be made conformable thereto, to give that revolution effects.
-Despotic government supports itself by abject civilization, in which debasement of the human mind, and wretchedness in the mass of the people, are the chief criterians.
-Such governments consider man merely as an animal; that the exercise of intellectual faculty is not his privilege; that he has nothing to do with the laws, but to obey them; and they politically depend more upon breaking the spirit of the people by poverty, than they fear enraging it by defperation.
+A revolution in the state of civilization is the necessary companion of revolutions in the system of government.
+If a revolution in any country be from bad to good, or from good to bad, the state of what is called civilization in that country, must be made conformable thereto, to giveth at revolution effect.

+Despotic government supports itself by abject civilization, in which debasement of the human mind, and wretchedness in the mass of the people, are the chief criterions.
+Such governments consider man merely as an animal; that the exercise of intellectual faculty is not his privilege; that he has nothing to do with the laws but to obey them; and they politically depend more upon breaking the spirit of the people by poverty, than they fear enraging it by desperation.

-same will have an unit in It is a revolution in the state of civilization, that will give perfection to the revolution of France.
-Already the conviction, that government, by representation, is the true system of government, is spreading itself fast in the world.
+It is a revolution in the state of civilization that will give perfection to Revolution of France.
+Already the conviction that government by representation is the true system of government is spreading itself fast in the world.
 The reasonableness of it can be seen by all.
 The justness of it makes itself felt even by its opposers.
-But when a system of civilization, growing out of that system of government, shall be so organized, that not a man or woman born in the republic, but shall inherit fome means of beginning the world, and see before them the certainty of escaping the miferies that under other governments accompany old age, the revolution of France will have an advocate and an ally in the heart of all nations.
-Carrier to or or or
+But when a system of civilization, (growing out of that system of government) shall be so organized that not a man or woman born in the Republic but shall inherit some means of beginning the world, and see before them the certainty of escaping the miseries that under other governments accompany old age, the Revolution of France will have an advocate and an ally in the heart of all nations.